JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

     below, a configuration change needs to be made only once (to the Nix expression), and Nix through the build hook will take care of rebuilding the new configuration on all platforms."
-[^17]: Dolstra, "The Purely Functional Software Deployment Model," 21.
+[^17]: Dolstra, "The Purely Functional Software Deployment Model," 19.
-[^18]: Dolstra, "The Purely Functional Software Deployment Model," 23.
+[^18]: Dolstra, "The Purely Functional Software Deployment Model," 21.
 [^19]: Dolstra, "The Purely Functional Software Deployment Model," 23.
+[^20]: Dolstra, "The Purely Functional Software Deployment Model," 23.

     "Thus, when the developer or deployer fails to specify a dependency explicitly (in the Nix expression formalism, discussed below), the component will fail deterministically.
 That is, it will not succeed if the dependency already happens to be available in the Nix store, without having been specified as an input."
-[^20]: Dolstra, "The Purely Functional Software Deployment Model," 24.
+[^21]: Dolstra, "The Purely Functional Software Deployment Model," 24.

     "The hashing scheme comes to the rescue once more.
-The hash part of component paths is highly distinctive, e.g., 6jq6jgkamxjj....
+The hash part of component paths is highly distinctive, e.g., 7jq6jgkamxjj....
 Therefore we can discover retained dependencies generically, independent of specific file formats, by scanning for occurrences of hash parts.
-For instance, the executable image in Figure 3.4 contains the highlighted string 5jq6jgkamxjj..., which is evidence that an execution of the svn program might need that particular OpenSSL instance.
-Likewise, we can see that it has a retained dependency on some Glibc instance (/nix/store/73by2iw5wd8i....
+For instance, the executable image in Figure 4.4 contains the highlighted string 5jq6jgkamxjj..., which is evidence that an execution of the svn program might need that particular OpenSSL instance.
+Likewise, we can see that it has a retained dependency on some Glibc instance (/nix/store/74by2iw5wd8i....
 Thus, we automatically add these as runtime dependencies of the Subversion component."
-[^21]: Dolstra, "The Purely Functional Software Deployment Model," 24.
+[^22]: Dolstra, "The Purely Functional Software Deployment Model," 24.

     "The hash scanning approach gives us all runtime dependencies of a component, while hashes themselves prevent undeclared build-time dependencies.
-Furthermore, these dependencies are exact, not nominal (see page 9).
+Furthermore, these dependencies are exact, not nominal (see page 10).
 Thus, Nix knows the entire dependency graph, both at build time and runtime.
 With full knowledge of the dependency graph, Nix can compute closures of components.
-Figure 3.2 shows the closure of the Subversion 2.1.4 instance in the Nix store, found by transitively following all dependency arrows."
+Figure 4.2 shows the closure of the Subversion 3.1.4 instance in the Nix store, found by transitively following all dependency arrows."
-[^22]: Dolstra, "The Purely Functional Software Deployment Model," 53.
-[^23]: Dolstra, "The Purely Functional Software Deployment Model," 53-54.
+[^23]: Dolstra, "The Purely Functional Software Deployment Model," 53.
-[^24]: Dolstra, "The Purely Functional Software Deployment Model," 54.
+[^24]: Dolstra, "The Purely Functional Software Deployment Model," 53-54.
-[^25]: Dolstra, "The Purely Functional Software Deployment Model," 57-58.
+[^25]: Dolstra, "The Purely Functional Software Deployment Model," 54.
-[^26]: Dolstra, "The Purely Functional Software Deployment Model," 21
+[^26]: Dolstra, "The Purely Functional Software Deployment Model," 55-56.
-[^27]: Dolstra, "The Purely Functional Software Deployment Model," 23
+[^27]: Dolstra, "The Purely Functional Software Deployment Model," 57-58.
 [^28]: Dolstra, "The Purely Functional Software Deployment Model," 21
+[^29]: Dolstra, "The Purely Functional Software Deployment Model," 23
+[^30]: Dolstra, "The Purely Functional Software Deployment Model," 21

     "An important point here is that upgrading only happens by rebuilding the component in question and all components that depend on it.
 We never